Tigray Region: Postwar

-John Young, who visited the area several times in the early 1990s, attributes this delay in part to "central budget restraint, structural readjustment, and lack of awareness by government bureaucrats in Addis Ababa of conditions in the province", but notes "an equally significant obstacle was posed by an entrenched, and largely Amhara-dominated, central bureaucracy which used its power to block government-authorised funds from reaching Tigray".
+John Young, who visited the area several times in the early 1990s, attributes this delay in part to "central budget restraint, structural readjustment, and lack of awareness by government bureaucrats in Addis Ababa of conditions in the province", but notes "an equally significant obstacle was posed by an entrenched, and largely Oromo and Southern-dominated, central bureaucracy which used its power to block government-authorized funds from reaching Tigray".
 At the same time, a growing urban middle class of traders, businessmen and government officials emerged that was suspicious of and distant from the victorious EPRDF.

 From 1991 to 2001, the president of Tigray was Gebru Asrat.

 In 1998, war erupted between Eritrea and Ethiopia over a portion of territory that had been administered as part of Tigray, which included the town of Badme.
 A 2002 United Nations decision awarded much of this land to Eritrea, but Ethiopia did not accept the ruling until 2018, when a bilateral agreement ended the border conflict.
 The text of this agreement has not been publicly availed.

 21st century

-From 2001 to 2010 the president was Tsegay Berhe.
+Between April 2001 and December 2010, Tsegay Berhe of the Tigray People’s Liberation Front (TPLF) served as President of the Tigray Region.
+A veteran of the TPLF and former vice-president (1991–2001), Berhe also held the position of vice-chairman of the party during this tenure.
+In 2010, Berhe was succeeded by Abay Weldu, who served as regional president from 2010 until January 2018 and concurrently led the TPLF from September 2012 to November 2017.
+Weldu came to power amid a rapidly centralized political structure under the Ethiopian People’s Revolutionary Democratic Front (EPRDF), a coalition led by TPLF.

+During their administrations, Tigray’s regional government benefitted from significant fiscal autonomy.
+State‑linked conglomerates like EFFORT and METEC funnelled resources into regional coffers, making Tigray one of the most financially empowered regions in Ethiopia.
+This economic clout helped the regional TPLF maintain political dominance, though critics argue that such financial strength also entrenched patronage networks and limited political pluralism.
+Nationally, EPRDF—which included the TPLF as dominant member since its founding in 1989—held control over Ethiopia’s ethnic‑federal system.
+The 2005 national parliamentary elections marked a turning point; serious opposition gains were met with strong government crackdowns, and protests later erupted in 2016–2017 demanding reforms and challenging the longstanding one‑party dominance.